 Iskut and the Iskut Valley are known as the Resort Capital of Northwest BC and are full of adventure and fun.
 Nearby you’ll find Spatsizi Plateau Wilderness Provincial Park, one the larger Provincial Parks in Canada and one of the most secluded.

-In fact, your only way into Spatsizi is on foot, horseback, canoe or plane!
+In fact, your only way into Spatsizi is on foot, horseback, canoe, or plane!
 If you want to just relax, you can find some excellent fly-fishing spots and guides in Iskut.
-If you want something in the middle, I would recommend Kinaskan Lake Provincial Park, a good middle ground of established and wilderness.
+If you want something in the middle, Kinaskan Lake Provincial Park is a good middle ground of established and wilderness.